Theda Bara: Marriage and retirement

 Bara married British-born American film director Charles Brabin in 1921.
-They honeymooned at The Pines Hotel in Digby, Nova Scotia, Canada, and later purchased a 400 ha property down the coast from Digby at Harbourville, Nova Scotia, overlooking the Bay of Fundy, eventually building a summer home they called Baranook.
+They honeymooned at The Pines Hotel in Digby, Nova Scotia, and later purchased a 400 ha property in Harbourville, Nova Scotia, overlooking the Bay of Fundy, where they built a summer home they called Baranook.
 They had no children.
 Bara also owned and often enjoyed extended stays in a villa-style home in Cincinnati.
-The villa was later bought by Xavier University, which used the house as a residence for nuns, and then the "honors villa" for students.
+The villa was later acquired by Xavier University, which used the house as a residence for nuns and then as the "honors villa" for students.
 The house was demolished in July 2011.

 In 1936, she appeared on Lux Radio Theatre during a broadcast version of The Thin Man with William Powell and Myrna Loy.
-She did not appear in the play but instead announced her plans to make a movie comeback, which never materialized.
+She did not appear in the play, but instead announced her plans to make a movie comeback, which never materialized.
 She appeared on radio again in 1939 as a guest on Texaco Star Theatre.

 In 1949, producer Buddy DeSylva and Columbia Pictures expressed interest in making a movie of Bara's life, to star Betty Hutton, but the project never materialized.

 Death

 On April 7, 1955, after a lengthy stay at California Lutheran Hospital in Los Angeles, Bara died of stomach cancer.
 She was survived by her husband, her mother, and her younger sister, Lori.
-She was cremated at Chapel of the Pines Crematory (disputed), and her remains were inurned under the name Theda Bara Brabin in the Great Mausoleum at Forest Lawn Memorial Park Cemetery in Glendale, California).
+She was cremated at Chapel of the Pines Crematory (disputed), and her remains were inurned under the name Theda Bara Brabin in the Great Mausoleum at Forest Lawn Memorial Park Cemetery in Glendale, California.
 Bara bequeathed $100,000 to her sister, $8,000 to her husband, and $1,000 to her sister-in-law.

 Legacy

-Bara often is cited as the first sex symbol of the film era.
+Bara often is cited as the first film sex symbol.

 For her contributions to the film industry, Bara received a motion pictures star on the Hollywood Walk of Fame in 1960.
 Her star is located at 6307 Hollywood Boulevard, and is shown in the film MaXXXine.